CyberSys/Unreal_FASTBuildHFork/integration-guide.md

 - Place the files anywhere you like.
 This is not recommended because you'll have to hard-code the path later.

 ### ActionExecutor
 Then you'll need an `ActionExecutor`, which acts as a bridge between Unreal Build Tool (UBT) and FASTBuild.
-There is already one written by [liamkf](https://github.com/liamkf/Unreal_FASTBuild), I also forked it and made my own version, which contains bug fixes and improvements.
-In this tutorial, I would recommend and use this variant.
+There is already one written by [liamkf](https://github.com/liamkf/Unreal_FASTBuild), I also forked it and made my own version, which contains bug fixes and improvements, as well as 4.16 support.
+In this tutorial, we will use this variant.
 You can get it [here](https://github.com/hillin/Unreal_FASTBuild).

 The `ActionExeuctor` is simply a C# class.
 Download the file `FASTBuild.cs` and place it under the `Engine\Source\Programs\UnrealBuildTool\System` folder of your engine.